Guides, Italy

 Whether its wine or food, try to get what each region is known for as you’ll have the best ingredients and the most expertise at cooking those dishes.
 Some of my favorites were Rome’s carbonara and cacio e pepe, Florentine steak in Florence, and Tuscany’s Chiantis and Brunellos.

 As far as cost is concerned, you can find great meals that are reasonably priced without too much difficulty.
 Ask your hotel or B&B for recommendations; they never failed us.
 If you want to find someplace on your own, go just one or two streets off the tourist path to find a cheaper meal.
-More often than not, these spots will likely have higher quality than the touristy places, too!
+More often than not, these spots will likely have higher quality than the touristy places, too.

-My Three Favorite Locations
+My Three Favorite Locations Traveling in Italy

 Venice